CAR T-Cell Therapy: A Healthcare Professional's Guide - Commercialization

 Costs and Payer Questions

-Specialized facilities and healthcare providers, manufacturing costs, the possible need for intensive care post-infusion due to serious adverse events, and prolonged hospitalization may well push these costs even higher.
+Specialized facilities and healthcare providers, manufacturing costs, the possible need for intensive care post-infusion due to serious adverse events, and prolonged hospitalization are costs linked with this therapy.
+Waht about reimbursement?
 Feinberg and colleagues suggest that a bundled payment approach, where a limited number of facilities offer treatment with contractual payment agreements may be one reimbursement strategy, similar to the current precedent set by allogeneic HSCT.

 However difficult the therapy is, the success rate of CAR T cell therapy has been impressive in patients with refractory leukemias and lymphomas.

-If FDA-approved, the commercial potential of CAR T-cell therapy could exceed $1.5 billion by 2020.
-Ultimately, the outcomes of CAR T cell therapy may be determined by the success of the first manufacturer to market and how well therapy is accepted into mainstream cancer care -- by patients, providers, and payers.
+The commercial potential of CAR T-cell therapy could exceed $1.5 billion by 2020.
+Ultimately, the outcomes of CAR T cell therapy may be determined by the success of the first manufacturers to market and how well therapy is accepted into mainstream cancer care -- by patients, providers, and payers.

 The Future: "Off-the-Shelf" T-Cell Therapies